A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Towards a Mean-Field Theory on Functional Space

+where the limit holds almost surely by the strong law of large numbers (LLN).
+In the literature, $\Gfun$ sometimes bears the name of the \emph{random feature kernel} or \emph{conjugate kernel} \citep{neal1996bayesian, rahimi2008random}.

-where we define $\Gfun(\xb, \xb') = \lim_{m_1 \to \infty} \frac{1}{m_1} \summ{j}{m_1} \sigobig{\zb_j^\intercal \cdot \xb} \sigbig{\zb_j^\intercal \cdot \xb'}$ and denote $\ft{t} = f_{\mut{t}}$.
-The dynamics governed by \eqref{eq:dotAt_Con}, \eqref{eq:dotHt_Con} and \eqref{eq:A0H0_Con} defines a measure-valued nonlinear transport partial differential equation (PDE) of McKean-Vlasov type \citep{mckean1966markov, braun1977vlasov}.
-However, unlike the MF models of interacting particle systems or shallow NNs, in our case, the evolving object $\mut{t}$ is a probability measure on a \emph{functional space}, which is, in principle, infinite-dimensional, and hence the prior results on the existence of the limit and the law of large numbers (LLN) do not immediately apply.
+\begin{remark} The equations \eqref{eq:dotAt_Con} - \eqref{eq:A0H0_Con} define a measure-valued nonlinear transport partial differential equation (PDE) of McKean-Vlasov type \citep{mckean1966markov, braun1977vlasov}.
+But unlike in the MF models of interacting particle systems or two-layer NNs, in our case, the evolving object $\mut{t}$ is a probability measure on a functional space which is in principle infinite-dimensional.
+Hence, results in prior literature on the existence of the McKean-Vlasov MF limit and the LLN do not immediately apply. \end{remark} To rigorously show that the above indeed defines the MF limit, we want to prove that: (i) At $t = 0$, $\mut{0}$ exists as the limit of $\mumbt{0}$ as $m_1, m_2 \to \infty$; (ii) There exists a tuple of $\ft{t}, \mut{t}$ and $\Thetabt{t}$ that satisfy the system of equations in \eqref{eq:ft_mut} - \eqref{eq:A0H0_Con}; and (iii) $\forall t > 0$, $\mut{t}$ is the limit of $\mumbt{t}$ as $m_1, m_2 \to \infty$.
+As we will demonstrate, choosing $\alpha > 1/2$ versus $\alpha = 1 / 2$ results in qualitatively distinct behaviors of the MF limit.
+Hence, in the next three sections, we will first prove (i) and (ii) for the (easier) case of $\alpha > 1/2$ in Section~\ref{sec:4}, then (i) and (ii) for the $\alpha = 1 / 2$ case in Section~\ref{sec:5}, and finally (iii) for both cases together in Section~\ref{sec:6}.
+The main proof structure for the $\alpha > 1/2$ case is illustrated in the diagram of Figure~\ref{fig:diagram_alpha>1/2}.